fr0ster/simplest_sap_rap_example/README.md

 - Customize the **Object Page** header to display critical details.
 - Utilize **FieldGroup** annotations to logically group related fields.
-- Add more complicated **Facets** for better organization and layout of the UI.
+- Add more complex **Facets** for better organization and layout of the UI.
 - Implement **field-level annotations** for labels, tooltips, and formatting.
 - Configure **dynamic visibility** and field controls to enhance the user experience.